cosmos/cosmos-sdk/examples/covenantcoin/buildingAnApplication.md

     └── other modules
 ```

 `app.go` handles basically taking all the functionality specified, and turning it into a blockchain.
-(TODO: improve/fix this description) For our purposes, we're basically just going to copy paste all of `app.go`.
+(TODO: improve/fix this description) For our purposes, we're basically just going to copy paste all of basecoin's `app.go`.

 `types/account.go` sets what is actually stored inside of an account.
 For our purposes, we're not going to need to change any of this.
 In general, put items in the account only if you need said data every single time you get the account.
 (Coins are in here for example, because you need them every time for fees) Everything else can be in a KVStore with the account as the key.